EvadeMaster/SaladBind-1/.github/ISSUE_TEMPLATE/SUGGESTION.md

 ---
 name: Suggestion
-about: 'Make a suggestion for SaladBind'
+about: Make a suggestion for SaladBind
 title: ''
 labels: enhancement
-assignees: ''
+assignees: EvadeMaster

 ---

 ## Your suggestion

 ## Why should this be implemented?